 I’m Joe Williams, a real-life rocket scientist employed by NASA at the Johnson Space Center in Houston, Texas.
 Currently, I’m devising solutions for implementing partnerships between NASA’s mission operations in Houston and the emerging commercial space sector.
 On Leading Space, I share my experiences – both the successes and frustrations – with being on the leading edge of change in a large government bureaucracy for improving the performance and lowering the cost of human spaceflight.
 I also share my perspectives on human spaceflight policy honed from my brief time at NASA Headquarters in Washington, DC.
 On occasion I write about a topic on “hard-core rocket science” from my past as a shuttle flight controller.
-Finally, I sometimes write about a topic that fits none of these categories.
-This is my personal blog; the views expressed are my own and do not represent official NASA policy.
+Sometimes, I write about a topic that fits none of these categories.
+This is my personal blog; the views expressed are my own and do not represent official NASA policies or positions.

 Currently, I’m posting about once a month.
 To make sure you don’t miss my newest posts, you can subscribe via RSS or email (the email subscription feature is in the sidebar).